carls113/RCAC-temp-hpc-exchange/docs/source/week1/shell.rst

 Anatomy of the prompt
 ---------------------

-One important aspec of the shell is the prompt, which shows you information about your shell session.
+One important aspect of the shell is the prompt, which shows you information about your shell session.
 A typical shell could look like this::

    username@login03.negishi:[~] $

 It starts with your username, telling you who you are logged into the cluster as.
 After the at symbol, it tells you what specific computer